Skip to content

 Auto-sizes the selected text frames to their content.

-It's designed to be run repeatedly.
-Each run increases the level with one step (from None to Height Only, from Height Only to Height and Width), except single lines, which are always set Height and Width.
-The reference point is set by the first paragraph's alignment and the text frame's vertical justification:
+Running it repeatedly increases the auto-sizing levels (from None to Height Only to Height and Width), except for single lines which are always set to Height and Width.
+The reference point is determined by the first paragraph's alignment and the frame's vertical justification:

 Paragraph Alignment →